Patternslib/Patterns/demo/bumper/documentation.md

 # Documentation

-A *bumper* is an element that, when the user starts scrolling, stays in view when a viewport border touches it.

-Below is a simple example.
+Below is a simple example of a bumper.

     <div class="pat-bumper">
        Bumper content